| Us |

 See the Sales List to buy copies of the magazines containing articles in which you're interested.

-| Title | Synopsis | Size Description | Issue No | Author |
+Title | Synopsis | Size Description | Issue No | Author |

-| The Ayton Bard | This is in issues 16 and 17.
+The Ayton Bard | This is in issues 16 and 17.
 Robert Mennon was a well known Borders bard and contributed to many Scottish weeklies. | 5 pages or more | 16 | A. Michael Mennim |

-| The Ayton Bard Robert Mennon 1797-1885 | This is a two part article abridged from the book of the title written by A. Michael Mennim.
-A copy of the complete book together with maps, photgraphs and poems is in Scottish Borders Council Library Headquartors with a family tree | 4 pages or more | 15 | Michael Mennon |
+The Ayton Bard Robert Mennon 1797-1885 | Book review.
+Author: Michael Mennon.
+This is a two part article abridged from the book of the title written by A. Michael Mennon.
+A copy of the complete book together with maps, photographs and poems is in Scottish Borders Council Library Headquarters with a family tree. | 4 pages or more | 15 | A. Michael Mennon |

-| The Aytons of Ayton | The parish of Ayton from the Norman family De-Vesci who changed their name to Ayton to a history of the village. | 2 pages or more | 17 | James Eaton |
+The Aytons of Ayton | The parish of Ayton from the Norman family De Vesci who changed their name to Ayton to a history of the village. | 2 pages or more | 17 | James Eaton |

-| Memories of Ayton | Mrs. Patricia Payne was so interested in the articles on 'The Ayton Bard' that she felt the need to record some of her memories of Ayton before all was forgotten. | less than 1 page | 18 | Patricia Payne |
+Memories of Ayton | Mrs Patricia Payne was so interested in the articles on 'The Ayton Bard' that she felt the need to record some of her memories of Ayton before all was forgotten. | less than 1 page | 18 | Patricia Payne |

 The 20 most common surnames on gravestones recorded by us in the Ayton monumental inscriptions volume are (number of gravestones in brackets): ANDERSON (59), AITCHISON (50), MARTIN (49), JOHNSTON (40), KERR (38), WOOD (37), PURVES (35), WILSON (32), BROWN (26), SMITH (25), COCKBURN (25), BELL (24), PATERSON (19), RENTON (18), WHITE (17), DARLING (17), SCOTT (17), BURNS (16), HOGG (15), SHEARLAW (15).